Basics of the TFSA calculator

 Most financial institutes offering TFSAs include an investment calculator so you can envision potential earnings.
 They offer various time periods and investments types along with rates of returns.
 Read the “assumptions” tab associated with the calculators to determine what the calculator is actually tabulating and the assumptions made.

 In most cases, the calculator is actually providing a comparison between investments inside a TFSA vs taxable investments, and indicate your potential total tax savings.
 Using these calculators, you can determine how much you need to start with in order to reach your goal.
 They are quite helpful for retirement planning, purchasing a home, or simply finding out how much you can earn over a lifetime!

 Most of the larger banks in Canada offer a TFSA calculator.
 Those that don’t offer one specifically for TFSAs often have a comparable one for RRSPs:

 Many credit unions also offer a TFSA calculator.
-Here’s a few of the larger ones…if you don’t see your favorite credit union listed, do a web search!
+Here’s a few of the larger ones – if you don’t see your favorite credit union listed, search online for it.

-Finally, here’s some links to TFSA calculators in investment-related blogs:
+Finally, here are some links to TFSA calculators on investment-related blogs: